iainhouston/bradford-abbas.uk/README.md

 <a name=dlaunch>Drush Launcher</a>
 ---------

-iIn `vm/config.yml` we declare the *launcher* as the executable rather than the `drush` executable itself
+In `vm/config.yml` we declare the *launcher* as the executable rather than the `drush` executable itself

 ```
 drush_launcher_version: "0.5.0"